“Well, he's obviously biased.”

 You were arguing with your sister about your family vacation plans.
 She wanted to stay in Spain, but you want to go to Spain and take a short trip to France.
 She asked her husband for an objective opinion, and he agreed with her.
 You think that he only agreed with her because they're married.
-So you laugh and say:
+So you laugh and say this.

 Well, he's obviously biased.